ShyanM/Strike_A_Paws/TESTING.md

 * Hover works for all images.
 * Realised hover was switched on for mobile and ipad devices as well so switched them off since no mouse is present when using those devices.

+### Services page

+* All links in the nav bar work and take you to the defined pages.
+* Paw icon takes you back to home page.
+* All links to the contact page work and are opened in a new page.

+### Contact page

+* All links in the nav bar work and take you to the defined pages.
+* Paw icon takes you back to home page.
+* Trying to submit an item without filling out the required details doesn't work.
+* Once submitted it changes to the thank you page.

+### Thank you page

+* Thank you page is a static image with the words thank you.
+* It has both menu and paw so that customer can go back to the website.

 ## Bugs

-The hero images weren't scaling down on all devices.
+1. The hero images weren't scaling down on all devices.
 While it worked on an android phone it didn't work on 2 iphones.

-Fix: I realised that the parallax effect does not work on all phone devices so I switched the background-fixed to background scroll for smaller devices.
+    * Fix: I realised that the parallax effect does not work on all phone devices so I switched the background-fixed to background scroll for smaller devices.

+2. I initially used a modal so that when a customer presses submit in the contact page, a pop up comes up saying thank you.
+However the modal was ignoring the required inputs and it seemed like the button was working on its own.

+    * While not a proper fix I found a workaround.
+To fix the issue I need to know javascript which I don't as of yet.
+However I found that if I add an action and the link to the thank you page, it gives me a similar result.